-I attended last year thanks to an SCL Digital Leaders bursary, along with a bunch of librarians from across the country.
+I attended in 2016 thanks to an SCL Digital Leaders bursary, along with a bunch of librarians from across the country.
 Over the course of the weekend we became a band of merry #MozLibs.
-Half of the 2017 gang are going again this year and we’re delighted to be joined by a new group of SCL sponsored library folk.
+Half of the 2017 gang went again in 2017 and we were delighted to be joined by a new group of SCL sponsored library folk.

 The #MozLibs movement is definitely growing, and there is still time for you to get involved!
 If you are interested in digital inclusion, web literacy, the open internet, innovation, digital technology, collaboration, people centred change, or generally how we can make the world a better place – then MozFest is definitely worth a look!

-The festival is divided into themed spaces (Decentralization, Web Literacy, Youth Zone, Privacy and Security, Open Innovation), where a diverse range of workshops, sessions and talks are run by real people, with real knowledge or simply a question that we can all contribute to.
+The festival is divided into themed spaces (Digital Inclusion, Decentralization, Web Literacy, Youth Zone, Privacy and Security, Openess, Queering and Neurodiversity), where a diverse range of workshops, sessions and talks are run by real people, with real knowledge or simply a question that we can all contribute to.
 You can get hands on with digital making or get your head around a lively debate.

 You still need convincing?
 Here are some of my favourite reasons to come along: